itsmasoncb/habitica-md/README.md

 # habitica-md
-Basic plugin to sync Obisidan to-do's with tasks in Habitica.
+Basic plugin to sync Obsidian to-do's with tasks in Habitica.